marnagy/thesis-project/README.md

 ### main.py

-Main program of GA
+Main custom program of GA

+### tsp.py

+GA using deap library and generating tsp-progress.png and tsp-solution.png images

 ## To Do:

-- [ ] Update addresses.py to get data from Google Maps
-- [ ] GA for 1 warehouse and 1 truck [WIP]
-- [ ] GA for 1 warehouse and n truck
-- [ ] GA for 1 warehouse and variable amount of trucks
+- [x] Implement GA solving TSP